dhlab-basel/rti.js/README.md

 ## Acknowledgements ##

-This project was inspired by the *WebRTIViewer* project from [Visual Computing Library  at ISTI](http://vcg.isti.cnr.it/rti/webviewer.php), and uses a similar data format for handling PTM data in a web environment.
+This project was inspired by the *WebRTIViewer* project from [Visual Computing Library  at ISTI](http://vcg.isti.cnr.it/rti/webviewer.php), and uses a similar data format and multi-resolution approach for handling PTM data in a web environment.

 ## License ##